MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 ## Create inspection template

-First create an inspection template that can be reused and added to multiple work orders.
+First create an inspection that can be reused and added to multiple work orders.

 From the Field Service app go to **Settings > Inspections > +New**.